KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/14-sacrifice.md

 Whether those offerings serve **Centropic (coherent)** or **Entropic (fragmenting)** ends determines our Resonant trajectory.

 The ultimate sacrifice is the surrender of **L₂ (SS / SM: Anthra / Nousa)** to **L₃ (DS / DM: Archeus / Noeüs)**—not the destruction of self, but its clarification through coherence—the precise mechanism of the **Acclivous Return.**
-Through it, structure renews, coherence expands, and the cosmos continues its endless act of becoming.
+Through it, structure renews, coherence expands, and the cosmos continues its persistent act of becoming.

 ---